rodrigocitadin/moneyc/README.md

 `git clone https://github.com/rodrigocitadin/moneyc && cd moneyc`

-Then, install deps:
+Then, install the deps:

 `npm i`

-So, run the server:
+So, run the database:

-`npm run dev:server`
+`npm run dev:db`

-And run the front
+And run the front end

 `npm run dev`

-Go to `localhost:5173` in your browser and done!
+Go to `localhost:5173` in your browser and you're done!

 ## Todo